Microbiology and Immunology 2 BIOL2044

 Requirements of Entry

 Normally, grade D in both the Level-1 Biology courses and grade D in EITHER Chemistry-1 OR in Science Fundamentals-1X and -1Y.

 BIOL2039 Fundamental Topics in Biology 2

-The course will be assessed by means of a 2-hour examination paper in the April/May diet (50%), two class tests (2 x 5%), a group oral presentation (20%) and a lab report assignment (20%).
+The course will be assessed by means of a 2-hour examination paper in the April/May diet (50%), one class test (10 %), a group oral presentation (20%) and a lab report assignment (20%).
 The written examinations will normally comprise MCQ and short-answer questions.